Lovehammers

-Lovehammers is an American, Chicago-based, alternative rock band.
+Lovehammers is an American alternative rock band based in Chicago.
 Their sound is best described as a combination of pop-punk with grunge influences.

 Since 1997, Lovehammers have independently released six full-length albums, several EPs, and one major label LP.
-Originally they performed under the moniker "Swinging Lovehammers," then for their self-titled major label debut (released January 24, 2006), they were known as Marty Casey & Lovehammers.
-Currently they are going by "Lovehammers."
+Originally they performed under the moniker "Swinging Lovehammers", then for their self-titled major label debut (released January 2006), they were known as Marty Casey & Lovehammers.
+Currently they are going by "Lovehammers".
 They have also appeared live on VH1, playing acoustic versions of their songs: "Trees", "The Tunnel", and "The Riddle".

 History

 Beginnings

 Lovehammers band members Marty Casey, Bobby Kourelis, and his younger brother Dino Kourelis became friends in 1982 when the three were on the same Little League T-Ball team in their hometown of Hickory Hills, Illinois.
 As young teens they formed a cover band with neighborhood friends Ben Kelly on guitar and John Murdoch as lead vocalist.
-They called themselves "Swinging Lovehammers."
+They called themselves "Swinging Lovehammers".
 After entering college, John Murdoch left the band and Marty Casey took over as vocalist.

 In 1994, they discovered Billy Sawilchik, who was playing lead guitar for a band called 9 Arms.
 In May 1994 they officially recruited him to become a member of Swinging Lovehammers.
 With this line-up in place the band began writing original material.

 In 1997, Swinging Lovehammers released their first full-length album, Ultrasound.
 It featured an early incarnation of the band's, now signature, genre melding "un-pretentious rock" sound.